This is the Australian National University (Parking and Traffic) Statute 2019.

 application day means 1 November 2019 or, if another statute prescribes another day, that day.

-Part 2—Applied ACT parking and traffic legislation
+(1) The applied ACT parking and traffic legislation is the following:

 The applied ACT parking and traffic legislation applies in relation to University land (including in relation to acts or omissions on University land) with: